Cats and Cars in Cold Weather

 Keep your cat inside

 The best advice regarding your own cat is simply to keep him indoors during the winter.
 You’ll protect him not only from engine dangers but also from becoming lost, stolen, or injured.
-Jane Harrell, Editor-in-Chief of Pet Health Network, is no stranger to the devastation that can be caused simply by turning a key: “I’ve been in the pet industry for thirteen years, and every year there is a story that comes up about a cat that’s gotten trapped in a car [engine].
+Jane Harrell, Editor-in-Chief of AdvoCats and President of 'cause Digital Marketing, is no stranger to the devastation that can be caused simply by turning a key: “I’ve been in the pet industry for thirteen years, and every year there is a story that comes up about a cat that’s gotten trapped in a car [engine].
 I’m hoping we can share the message about this and help save a lot of cats out there.”
 To keep your own cat safe, Jane suggests simply keeping him inside during the cold months.
 “If you allow your cats outside they are more likely to seek a place of warmth, and underneath or inside a car’s engine are two very warm spots,” Jane says.

 Check on your cat before taking any trips